Part of the Sus Filter Tools: Scans a text for keywords and outputs a sus file.

 fashion; as few characters as possible will be matched.
 Using

-in the previous expression will match only `<H1>'
+".*?" in the previous expression will match only `<H1>'.

 Either escapes special characters (permitting you to match

-, and so forth), or signals a special
+characters like `*', `?', and so forth), or signals a special

 sequence; special sequences are discussed below.